liquidctl/liquidtux/README.md

 $ sudo modprobe nzxt-smartdevice        # NZXT Smart Device (V1)/Grid+ V3
 ```

-Those on other distros can experiment with directly using the [dkms.conf] in
+Those on other distros can experiment with directly using the provided
-that package.
+[dkms.conf].
 It should work with minimal modifications.

 ## Manually building, inserting and installing